Search This Blog

 1. Dark elf Fighter/Runecaster- (Me) As outlined previously specialized in spetum and wielding a magical bracer of ogre power.
 He did not have the dark elf magic resistance but did have utlization of his regular male abilities.
 At various times had a cloak of the bat, wand of polymorhping and other magical accoutrements.
 Had a black cat familiar named Soot.
 Was a very effective fighter with specialization and often served as the 3rd best fighter or a backup to the half ogre and dwarf in melee.

-2. Half ogre Fighter- (Tom) encased in full plate by the end, this brute wielded a massive warhammer inspired by his miniature which was a citadel chaos warrior, specifically this one here: chaos warrior mini I remember him getting killed a few times and obviously was our best fighter.
+2. Half Ogre Fighter- (Tom) encased in full plate by the end, this brute wielded a massive warhammer inspired by his miniature which was a citadel chaos warrior, specifically this one here: chaos warrior mini I remember him getting killed a few times and obviously was our best fighter.
 I believe we had to raise him from the dead at least twice.

 3. Dwarf Fighter- (Jim) for this character my recollections are the most sketchy.
 I only vaguely remember the mini, but still can't quite place it.
 He was a typical axe toting dwarf and probably the second best fighter from what I can recall or certainly 1B.
 Jim was a very back story driven player from what I recall.
 Like the half-ogre above, I recall two deaths for the dwarf.